marinator86/udacity-frontend-5/README.md

 - ```npm run build-prod``` to generate a dist folder for prod
 - ```npm start``` to run the Express server on port 8081

-Open the index.html file inside the dist folder.
+Open the browser on localhost:8081